Harvard-REACT/WSR-Toolbox-cpp/README.md

 # WSR-Toolbox-cpp
-CAlculate AOA for multiple files in batch for faster data processing.
+Calculate AOA for multiple files in batch for faster data processing.
+This branch is to be used only for post-processing the data files.

 ## Ubuntu version tested
 - [x] Ubuntu 18.04